|Tuesday 5th February – Sunday 17th February 2019||13 Days||Group Size Limit 10|

 Not far away to the south is the Notsuke Peninsula, a low-lying hook of land projecting into the entrance to the Sea of Okhotsk.
 This is a great place to photograph Red Foxes, and we are likely to come across at least one very approachable individual that could come to within a few metres!

 Another prime target at Notsuke is the handsome Sika Deer and, providing it is clear and sunny, we should get some great shots of males with impressive antlers and with the snow-covered peaks of the Shiretoku in the background.
-Short-eared Owl is another species we could well be able to photograph in this rewarding area.
+Short-eared Owl is another species we may be able to photograph in this rewarding area.

 Note that the weather conditions on the northeast coast of Hokkaido are rather changeable in winter, with a lot of snow and bad visibility at times, so we have allowed plenty of time in the area to allow for some inclement weather and still have time to achieve our goals.
 A short visit here is decidedly risky.